jaghaimo/stelnet/README.md

 This mod can be removed from an existing save - edit `stelnet.json` and set `uninstallMod` to `true`.
 Then load the save, save the game, quit the game, and finally disable this mod in the mod list.

+## Integration with Other Mods

+See various CSV files in [data/stelnet](assets/data/stelnet/) directory.